-TopCo, a private company limited by shares, is classified as an insurance holding company for the purposes of Solvency II group regulation.
+MLT, a private company limited by shares, is classified as an insurance holding company for the purposes of Solvency II group regulation.
 MLL is a regulated unit-linked insurance private company limited by shares.
-The registered and operating address for both TopCo and MLL is:
+The registered office and operating address for both MLT and MLL is 7th Floor, 20 Gresham Street, London EC2V 7JE.

-7th Floor

-20 Gresham Street

-London

-EC2V 7JE